Carla in New Jersey calls to ask Suze if she should cash out her 401(k) and use the money to pay off her mortgage.

 Anisha is a young lawyer with more than $220,000 of student loan debt.
 She's worried she'll never be able to pay it off and enjoy life, and has come to Suze for a plan.

 Adam in New York calls to tell Suze his credit card offers free access to credit scores.
 He wonders if there's any drawbacks.

 Rachel, who's 28, wants to know if she can afford to spend $200,000 to buy a starter condo in Washington, D.C.

 Meg, who's 33, wants to know if she can afford to spend $12,500 to buy a new smart electric drive car.

-Diane, who's 59, divorced and lives in Connecticut, wants to retire at 62 to adventure travel and spend time with friends and family.
-She asks Suze if she's on track to meet her goal?
+Joan, who's 52, single, and lives in Virginia, tells Suze she wants to retire at 62 to travel and spend time with her sisters.
+She wants to know if she's on track to meet her goal.